chuachongmo/RTIDDS/DDS_6_1_2/DDSSecure.md

 # Overview of DDS Secure

 Handles the following Cyber Threats

-1. Unauthorized Subscription
+## 1. Unauthorized Subscription

+Unauthorized subscription (aka, Eavesdropping) implies being able to read sensitive data without authorization.

-2. Unauthorized Publication
+## 2. Unauthorized Publication

+Unauthorized publication means publishing data onto the DDS Databus without authorization.

-3. Tampering And Replay
+## 3. Tampering And Replay

+Tampering involves intercepting and modifying data before sending it to the legitimate subscriber.

-4. Crossing Domains
+## 4. Crossing Domains

+All the threats described above could cross DDS domains if an infrastructure service, such as RTI Routing Service, joins a domain being attacked by malicious DomainParticipants.

 # DTLS vs DDS Secure